mathiasbrito/openbaton-docker/overview.md

 At the moment, every user has full access; there are no limitations. `Logout` invalidates the token used to authenticate its caller.

 ### popd mappings
-The pop/server package takes care of handling every request it receives (list, container lifecycle, ...) and maps Docker concepts to Pop concepts.
+The docker-pop-server package takes care of handling every request it receives (list, container lifecycle, ...) and maps Docker concepts to Pop concepts.

 #### Flavours
 popd only specifies a `docker.container` flavour.